shegaw-21/Full-Stack-For-Task-Tracker-App/README.md

 Sign up/log in to Render.

-Create a new Web Service, connecting it to your backend GitHub repository.
+Create a new Web Service, connecting it to my backend GitHub repository.

 Configure the service with Node runtime, npm install for build, and npm start for start command.